solter/gitFeatureBranchWorkflowDemo/application/README.md

-# Application directory
+# Dummy application
-This directory hosts the code for the application managed by the project.
+This is a dummy file intended to represent an application as it is being developed.